Can You Overdose On Acid (LSD)?

 Signs of LSD (Acid) Overdose

-It’s also distinct from other hallucinogens in that it tends to produce images and sensations that are so vivid that they can seem completely real.
-Though not as immediately toxic as some other illicit drugs, LSD overdose is absolutely possible and can produce some highly disturbing effects, primarily psychological distress.
+LSD is distinct from other hallucinogens in that it tends to produce images and sensations that are so vivid that they can seem completely real.

 LSD overdose symptoms include: